dbarneche/2014-07-14-Dalhousie/lessons/70-version-control/exercises.md

 layout: lesson
 root: ../..
 title: Exercises
-tutor: Rich FitzJohn
+tutor: Gavin
 ---

 # Exercises for the git bit

 The git section is odd because there is lots of talking; this was the same when Greg ran SWC at MQ, too.
 I don't think there is any silver bullet.
 There are some exercises that we can run through within basics and branching, but I'd like to get them here in a more concise form so that it's easier to know where we are going.

 ## Creating a repository